turingschool/try-turing/fe-weekend/intro-to-js/index.md

 ## console.log()

-As we learn about JavaScript today, we will use the `console.log()` method to print the data we are working with out to the console in CodePen.
+As we learn about JavaScript today, we will use the `console.log()` method to print the data we are working with out to the console.
+The console is a tool for developers that allows us to log information as part of our development process.

-Here's the syntax:
+Here's the syntax in the JavaScript file:

 ```js
 console.log('I am a string!');